sisu-network/docs/docs/learn/token-swap.md

   <img src="https://miro.medium.com/max/1015/1*y1ynWN09Z6k5XUxXBSEyPA.png" alt="Example"/>
 </p>

-Some initial AMM contract often sufferse from [impermanent loss](https://academy.binance.com/en/articles/impermanent-loss-explained).
+Some initial AMM contract often suffers from [impermanent loss](https://academy.binance.com/en/articles/impermanent-loss-explained).
 This problem could be alleviated by using several approaches like using stablecoin pairs or having a flexible exchange ratio.

 **Pros**:
 - Swap native token cross chain.
-Do not require chain to have an ERC20 contract.
+Do not require a chain to have an ERC20 contract.
-- No worry about the gateway runs out of token supply as the supply cannot go to 0.
+- The gateway cannot run out of token supply as the supply cannot go to 0.
 - Very unlikely to run out of gas with native tokens coming into the pool.

 **Cons**:
 - Unpredictable output
-- Use more complicated model compared to wrapped token approach.
+- Use a more complicated model compared to the wrapped token approach.
 - Might require lots of token pairs to make this work.